balajis/twitter-export/README.md

 them very much or at all, or requiring too much time or money on the part of the influencer.

-If you can achieve this goal another way, that's fine.
+If you can achieve this goal another way besides the mass DM or affiliate link approach, that's fine.
+We'll score them as per the [bounty scoring](#bounty-scoring) section by running them on a subset of followers.

 ## What about Twitter API and DM limits?
 These are a critical constraint.
 If you have a solution that works in theory, but that